 *I commit to collecting spare change in a jar until the conference. ($56)

 *I add a week between haircuts or have boys’ hair cut shorter. ($12x 4 boys)

 *I take $40 off my grocery budget one week and get creative with food in my pantry and freezer.

 You don’t have to have a budget for this method to work.
 You just need to be purposeful and actually place the “saved” money in one place.
 Then feel the power that you have by “earning” money simply by not spending it!

 A second bonus is that you’ll enjoy the conference thoroughly knowing that you saved the money purposefully for the event.
 (And you might even have some extra to pick up books and other resources to keep you encouraged after you go home!)

 What about you?
 How do you save purposefully?
-Do you have a budgeting strategy that helps you get to a Hearts at Home conference each year?
+Do you have a budgeting strategy that helps you get to a conference you enjoy going to each year?

 Subscribe to get Jill's latest content by email.